cloudmesh-community/fa18-516-22/project-report/report.md

 #### Install Codegen

-I ran the following commands for installation:
+We ran the following commands for installation:

 ```bash
 $ mkdir ~/e516/swagger